Posted on April 25, 2012 in alcohol and drug addiction

 Radio advertising is under scrutiny because it still remains so popular with young adults.
 In a time where the internet is perceived to be where more youngsters turn their attention, radio is still pulling its own with this population.

 Marketers are all about increasing revenues for their companies, but there seems to be a bit of social responsibility necessary in this case.
-If statistics back up that teens listen to the radio and act upon the advertisements, then they should change their focus.
+If statistics back up that teens listen to the radio and act upon the advertisements, potentially resulting in dangerous alcohol use, then they should change their focus.

 There are enough adults who are of legal age to consume their product so there is no need to prey on the underage group, thus contributing to an already deadly problem.